ferstl/eclipse-builder/README.md

 #### Example Configuration
-There are three configuration files in the `eclipse-juno-example` folder to build an Eclipse "Juno" distribution containing the Java IDE, EGit and M2Eclipse.
-The configuration file `01_eclipse-ide-3.8.conf` will create an Eclipse 3.8.2 distribution, the file `01_eclipse-ide-4.2.conf` will create an Eclipse 4.2.2 distribution.
-So only one of these files should be used in the same build.
+There are two configuration files in the `eclipse-kepler-example` folder to build an Eclipse "Kepler" distribution containing the Java IDE, EGit and M2Eclipse.
+The configuration file `01_eclipse-ide-4.3.conf` will create an Eclipse 4.3 distribution.
 The file `02_eclipse-base.conf` will add EGit and M2Eclipse.